20 Top Chinese Snacks You Must Try Today!

 #15 Yohosiyo Crabstick

-If you like crabsticks then you will love Yohosiyo Crabstick snacks which come in a range of flavours ranging from Seafood and BBQ to the more intense Spicy and Mala.
+If you like crabsticks then you will love Yohosiyo Crabstick snacks.
+They come in a range of flavours ranging from Seafood and BBQ to the more intense Spicy and Mala.
 They are delicious as a standalone snack, and can also make a great addition to rice or your favourite instant noodles.

 Yohosiyo Mala Crabstick